Player Guide

 1. Getting started

-• If a matching public lobby already exists, you join it as the second player.
+• If a matching public lobby is waiting, you join as the second player.

-• If not, AlfaPower creates a new public lobby and waits for an opponent.
+• If not, you open a new public lobby and wait for an opponent.

 Private Match